Jermaine Bucknor: Coaching career

 Following retirement, he has started his coaching career by becoming assistant coach for Gladiators Trier of the German ProA.

+On July 3, 2024, Bucknor was hired as an assistant coach by the Charlotte Hornets.

 International career

 Bucknor has represented Canada Basketball for four years and played 25 games with the Canadian National Program.
 Bucknor last represented Canada at the 2007 Pan American Games where he averaged 7.5 points and 2.8 rebounds in four games played.

-Personal

-On July 10, 2011, Jermaine wed singer-songwriter Bethany Holtby.